Trade Stock Indices

 Hidden Stock Divergence Setup

-Indices Hidden Bullish Divergence: higher lows in price and lower lows on the indicator
+Stock Index Hidden Bullish Divergence: higher lows in price and lower lows in the indicator

 This can be used to identify overbought and over-sold conditions in price action movements.